Information About the VG Pocket Max System

 About the System

 The VG Pocket Max system is a handheld video gaming device that features seventy-five built-in games.
 No external storage media is used.
 The system has a built-in LCD display (which is specified as being a 2.5" (6.35 cm) full color TFT display) and includes a cable for optionally connecting the device to a TV set.
 For carrying the system, a lanyard is also included.
 In 2006, the system was available from at least one Radio Shack store and was also mentioned in a J.C.
-Penney catalog for that year.
+Penney catalog for that year (see this Google Books entry.)
 A review of the system was formerly featured at the HowStuffWorks site.

 The VG Pocket Max system is powered by three AAA batteries.
 The manual for the device recommends the use of alkaline batteries to maximize the performance and operating time.
 It appears that the system can run on rechargeable 1.2 volt NiMH AAA batteries when connected to a TV set.
 (When the system is used with rechargeable NiMH batteries and is not connected to a TV set, it may happen where the built-in LCD display is not viewable in a lighted room and the built-in speaker is quite soft even with the volume set at maximum.)